bolgebrygg/Force-2020-Machine-Learning-competition/readme.md

 The competition was scored using a penalty matrix.
 Some label mistakes are penalized more than others, see starter notebook and penalty matrix for details.

-All datasets and the starter notebook can be found under ´lithology_competition/data'
+All datasets used in the competition and the starter notebook can be found under `lithology_competition/data`

 ### Results of final scoring

+A total of 329 teams signed up for the competition and 148 teams submitted predictions on the open test dataset to enter the competition leaderboard.
+At the end of the competition the top 30 teams in the leaderboard were invited to submit their pre-trained models for scoring on a hidden dataset.
+Of these teams 13 submitted code that was easily runnable by the organizers, giving the final scores below.

 | Team | Leaderboard score | Leaderboard rank | Final test score | Final rank |
 |---|---|---|---|---|